 The deadline to register for the March 2, 2018 Three Minute

 Thesis competition will be early December.
 Check back on November 1

 The 3MT competition celebrates the exciting research conducted by PhD students.
 Developed by the University of Queensland, the exercise cultivates students’ academic, presentation and research communication skills.

-In the 3MT competition, graduate students convey the essence and importance of their master’s thesis or doctoral dissertation research in an engaging way to a non-specialist audience in just three minutes and with one PowerPoint slide.
+Doctoral students who have filed an Application to Candidacy are eligible to participate in the 3MT competition.
+Participants are judged on the ability to effectively convey the essence and importance of their research in an engaging way to a non-specialist audience in just three minutes, with one PowerPoint slide.
 A panel of judges will determine the first, second and third place prize winners.

 Practice your presentation